-I am an Adjunct Lecturer in the Department of Sociology at the University at Albany, SUNY.
-I defended my dissertation, “‘I Think That’s Really What It Comes Down To, Is Intimacy’: LGBTQ+ Polyamory and the Queering of Intimacy,” in the spring of 2018.
-My specialty areas within Sociology are Sexualities and Families (comps) as well as Intimacy and Qualitative Methods, and I have expertise in queer and polyamorous relationships.
+I am a Visiting Assistant Professor in the Anthropology & Sociology Department at Albion College.
+I received my PhD in May 2018 from the Sociology Department at the University at Albany, SUNY.
+My dissertation, “‘I Think That’s Really What It Comes Down To, Is Intimacy’: LGBTQ+ Polyamory and the Queering of Intimacy,” explored queer (LGBTQ+) polyamorous relationships, families, and community.
+My specialty areas within Sociology are Sexualities and Families (comps) as well as Qualitative Methods, and I have expertise in queer and polyamorous relationships.
 My teaching interests are in Sociology of Sexualities, Sociology of Families, Queer Families, Intimacy in America, Intersectionality, Sexual Politics, and Social Research Methods, and I am committed to teaching from a social justice perspective.
 My research interests include queer polyamory, assimilationism, sexual citizenship, sexual politics, and intersectionality.
-My current project explores queer (LGBTQ+) polyamorous relationships, families, and community.
-I have also examined the linkages between polyamorous values and practices and cultural contradictions of the ‘transformation of intimacy’ as well as queer polyamory’s implications for assimilationism and sexual citizenship.

 More about me: